CMC-QCL/r-programming-level-1/r-programming-beginner-online.md

 Homework
 ========================================================
-After finishing all the workshop exercises (Part I and Part II) on the R Notebook you just created, submit the R Notebook file (QCL-R-Workshop-[your_initial].Rmd) via email to
+After finishing all the workshop exercises (Part I and Part II) on the R Markdown file you just created, submit the Rmd file (QCL-R-Workshop-[your_initial].Rmd) via email to

 qcl@cmc.edu